 b2b tech colors

-For tech company colors, blue is always true
+For tech companies, blue is always true

 various tech logos